 This one is less of an adventure story and more of a debugging post-mortem.
 The MR18 saga had 23 bugs over a full week.
-This had 0 bugs in the fix—just a two-line kernel patch—but the debugging was genuinely interesting and got deep into USB audio internals and Linux kernel source code, so I figured it was worth writing up.
+This had 0 bugs in the fix—just a two-line kernel patch—but the debugging got deep into USB audio internals and Linux kernel source code.

 The Problem